sonos/dinghy/docs/ios.md

 On top of project window, make the target "Dinghy>Your Device", and run the project (play button).
 XCode may ask you to go to your phone settings and Trust the certificate.
-It's in the Preferences > General > [your dev account name].
+It's in the XCode > Preferences/Settings > General > [your dev account name].
 It should then start your empty app on the phone.

 At this point, we're ready to roll, dinghy should detect XCode and the various